Skip to main content

 This would not have been possible without the steadfast support of our community.
 Your donations, purchases and partnership have helped make these achievements possible, changing countless lives along the way.

-Stay tuned as we share stories, milestones and highlights from our history in the months leading up to our 60th anniversary.
+Stay tuned as we share stories, milestones and highlights from our history in the months leading up to our 60th anniversary – like our surprise golden ticket scratch-off discount cards on Friday, May 9.
 Together, we’ll celebrate this incredible journey and the impact we’ve made together, paving the way for the next chapter of Goodwill’s legacy.

 Here’s to 60 years of making a difference – and to the future we’ll build together!